votvottv/votvottv.github.io/README.md

    in the backend.
 * `LEKTOR_ANALYTICS_LINK_TRACKING`: when set to 1, activates Matomo's
   `enableLinkTracking` setting, otherwise keep it off.
-* `LEKTOR_ANALYTICS_BROWSER_DETECTION`: when set to 1, activates Matomo's
+* `LEKTOR_ANALYTICS_BROWSER_DETECTION`: when set to 1, use Matomo's
-  `enableBrowserFeatureDetection`, otherwise `disableBrowserFeatureDetection`
+  browser feature detection, otherwise enforces `disableBrowserFeatureDetection`.
-  is enforced.
   You might want to turn this on if your Matomo backend is too old, since [disabling of browser detection was implemented only recently][].

 Check Matomo's [JavaScript Tracking Client][] documentation for details.